RamonKaspar/SmartMensa/README.md

   - [x] Implement filter functions #12 !14
   - [ ] Implement some settings
   - [x] Implement share functionality #14 !16
+  - [ ] Repair share functionality (works only locally, doesn't work when deployed)

 - [ ] Milestone 3: Use webscraping to get the latest menus
   - [x] Get the menus for ETH mensas: #2 !2